Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series400/ex450_MP_QueryServiceDiscovery/ReadMe.txt

 + Instantiates and modifies an OmmConsumerConfig object
   - Sets the user credential
   - Sets the consumer name to "Consumer_1"
-  - The Consumer_1 uses the Channel_1 channel name for using the RSSL_ENCRYPTED channel type.
+  - The Consumer_1 uses the Channel_1 channel name for using the RSSL_ENCRYPTED channel type and either the RSSL_SOCKET or RSSL_WEBSOCKET encrypted protocol type.
   - sets OmmConsumer configuration with data from the programmatic configuration
 + Instantiates an OmmConsumer object which initializes the connection and send login request to the endpoint of the specified location.